KingCarnival/toku-fitd-game/Character Playbooks.md

 The world has laws that are just being discovered buy humanity, the opposition may have a head start when has that stopped you

 ### Starting Ability

+#### Mystic Wisdom

+You can spend a gambit instead of paying any stress cost.

+> Any time you need to spend stress, you may spend a gambit instead.
+This includes resistances and push costs.
+For abilities that have a variable cost, such as Sundering, those additional costs are all part of the same activation, so the push and all additional features together only costs one gambit.

 ### Special Abilities